-Latkes, or fried potato pancakes, are arguably the centerpiece of any Hanukkah meal.
+The Jewish holiday of Hanukkah began last night and runs through Monday, December 6.
+The holiday has its share of treats, including sufganiyot, or jelly doughnuts, but latkes, or fried potato pancakes, are arguably the centerpiece of any Hanukkah meal.
 As with most things, the holiday treats are the subject of spirited debate among Jewish families, and many have a strong set of opinions on the matter.
+Mashed potatoes or grated?
+Apples, potatoes, zucchini, or squash?
+Sour cream or applesauce?
 In the end, there’s a perfect latke out there for everyone.

 As of August 20, the city has mandated that everyone wear facial coverings while indoors.
 For updated information on coronavirus cases, please visit the city of Chicago’s COVID-19 dashboard.
 Health experts consider dining out to be a high-risk activity for the unvaccinated; the latest data about the delta variant indicates that it may pose a low-to-moderate risk for the vaccinated, especially in areas with substantial transmission.
 The latest CDC guidance is here; find a COVID-19 vaccination site here.Read More